-VULNERABLE GROUPS SMALL AND MARGINAL FARMERS SPECIAL INITIATIVE ANDHRA PRADESH
+VULNERABLE GROUPS SMALL AND MARGINAL FARMERS STRATEGIC INITIATIVE ANDHRA PRADESH

 Currently, small and marginal farmers who constitute 85% of farmer households in India are grappling with rising input costs, crippling debt, impacts of climate change and meagre yields.
 Distressed, they are being driven to suicide, mere subsistence, or to migrate in search of livelihoods.

 We aim to address these vulnerabilities that confront small and marginal farmers through our partnership with the Government of Andhra Pradesh that has clearly demonstrated preparedness and an opportunity to address these alarming trends.